 Upload a QIF Data File from Your Bank

 If your bank can export your data to Quicken Interchange Format (QIF), you can bulk import it directly into your Stessa account to get things current.
-QIF imports are particularly easy because you don't need to do anything to prepare your file in advance.
+QIF imports are highly preferred to CSV files because you don't need to do anything to prepare your file in advance.
 Just download it from your bank, upload it to Stessa, and you're done!

 Once you've downloaded the QIF file and are ready to import, click the blue "+ Data File" button on your Data Sources page.
 Be sure to select a Property if all the transactions in the file should be associated with a single address.
 Once uploaded, you'll see your new data on your Transactions page.

 Upload a CSV Data File from Your Bank or PM

 If your bank or property manager can generate a Comma-Separated Values (CSV) file with historical transactions data, you can bulk import it directly into your Stessa account to get things current.
 This is more work than using a QIF file, so we only recommend pursuing this option if a QIF file is not available and you are prepared to manipulate your data in Excel before uploading to Stessa.

 You'll first want to clean up and prepare your CSV files for a successful import.
 Spend the time now to organize your data properly and it'll save you plenty of headache later.
 Here's how to prep your CSV files:

 - Make sure all expenses are shown as negative numbers.